 A relationship is established between a small square of sharply defined and definite size appearing in the center and a larger indefinite square placed in the lower section, which could almost be seen as the smaller one an instant after the lines have passed.
 By adopting a dynamic vision different parts of the composition become successive moments of one and the same element undergoing transformation.
 The dynamic movement of the lines drags along the small central square, which opens up while remaining in unstable equilibrium between vertical (A) and horizontal (B) predominance.
-Another way to open unity to multiplicity, certainty of the square form to the uncertain.
+Another way to open unity to multiplicity, certainty to the uncertain.

 Only by adopting a dynamic vision of reality we shall be able to interpret the temporary imbalances and asymmetries of our daily life as necessary fragments of a much wider picture where a universal balance is to be found.
 A picture, however, daily life does not show us at once.
 Every situation in life which appears as an obstacle today may become part of a unitary, more balanced process tomorrow.
-Every opposition may turn to our advantage in the course of time.
-This is one of the fundamental messages of the Neoplastic geometry.
+Every opposition today may turn to our advantage in the course of time.
+This is a message of universal wisdom and of Neoplastic geometry as well.

 36: The two horizontal lines running through the central area of 35 become four in this composition.
 The field inside the square form is no longer white here but yellow and presents a vertical segment echoed by an external horizontal segment in the lower section.
 The square form appears in a state of unstable equilibrium between an internal vertical and an external horizontal.

-In this respect, one should recall that Mondrian saw the vertical as a symbol of the spiritual (inner world) and the horizontal as a sign of the natural (outer world).
-The linear segments seems designed to indicate the beginning of a process of interpenetration between square and lines.
+In this respect, one should recall that Mondrian saw the vertical as a symbol of concentration towards a thoughtful interiority (the Spiritual) and the horizontal as an openess to the unpredictable stimuli of both interior and exterior life (the Natural).
+The linear segments seem designed to indicate the beginning of a process of interpenetration between square and lines.

-37: Thirteen black lines intersect in the central field of the canvas and form a large number of white planes.
+37: Thirteen black lines intersect in the central field of the canvas generating a large number of white planes.
 Areas of greater or lesser horizontal and vertical extension can be seen (Diagram A).
 Vertical and horizontal attain equivalence in some points to form smaller or larger squares.

 Space expands and contracts under the pressure of the two contending directions, which attain equivalence and a more stable equilibrium for an instant before opening up again to the more or less marked predominance of one or the other.
-Equivalences of opposite values are born and dissolve, are lost and found again in forms that are always new, without ever being fully attained.
+Equivalences of opposite values are born and dissolve, are lost and found again in forms that are always new. without ever being fully attained.

 The idea of the square, i.e. an equivalence of opposites, seems to be expressed here too more as a process than a state.
-The solid and definite square of the 1920s now appears to undergo dilution on contact with the lines.
+The solid and well defined square of the 1920s now appears to undergo dilution on contact with the lines.
 The latter interact to expand and contract the space, above all in the central area, outside which they become entities in their own right; all horizontals or all verticals, one thing excluding the other.
 The space becomes absolute and eliminates any possible relationship between the parts.